NLP-AITeam/DCRN/README.md

 # Source Code of DCRN for Multimodal Relation Extraction

-Implementation of our Paper “Learning Dual-Chain Based Representation for Multimodal Relation Extraction” (Authors: Yongkang Yang, Lihong Zhong, Defeng Kong, Shipeng Liu,  Junjian Li and Wei She).
+Implementation of our Paper “Learning Dual-Chain Based Representation for Multimodal Relation Extraction”.